 Rocks from relatively recent volcanic eruptions dominate the landscape of Craters of the Moon National Monument and Preserve.
 Plants and animals began occupying the area while the once molten lava fields were still cooling.
 Some, like the big horned sheep and grizzly bear have been gone for almost 100 years.
 Most continue to thrive here.
+Windblown soils provide an important habitat for the plant communities that thrive here including the widespread sage-brush steppe plant community.
 Difficult access due to rugged terrain and a lack of water discouraged people from altering the landscape with the roads, buildings, farms, and powerlines which occupy much of the present day Snake River Plain.

 Craters of the Moon National Monument and Preserve encompasses the entire Great Rift volcanic rift zone.
 It contains a huge concentration of volcanic landforms and structures along the more than 50-mile zone of fractures and eruptions.
 A composite field made up of about 60 lava flows and 25 cones, the Craters of the Moon Lava Field is the largest of its type in the lower 48 states.
 It is also the largest and most complex of the late Pleistocene and Holocene basaltic lava fields of the Eastern Snake River Plain.
 It has nearly every type of feature associated with basaltic systems, and roads or trails offer convenient access to examples of most of them.

 The Craters of the Moon Lava Field is the northernmost of the three lava fields found along the Great Rift, a system of crustal fractures that begins at the base of the Pioneer Mountains north of the Monument and extends for more than 50 miles to the southeast.
 The flows of the Craters of the Moon Lava Field have parent magma similar to that in the rest of the Snake River Plain, but exhibit a wide range of chemical compositions due to crustal contamination and crystal fractionation.